Have your say

-Te Hapū o Ngāti Wheke (Rāpaki) Rūnanga and Fisheries New Zealand have previously consulted with the local community on the application.
+Te Hapū o Ngāti Wheke (Rāpaki) Rūnanga and Fisheries New Zealand previously consulted with the local community on the application.

 Find out more about the consultation with the local community (closed 18 April 2022)